PREVENT / PREPARE / RESPOND / RESTORE

 Mechanical Recovery of low sulphur fuel oils - results from the IMAROS 2 trials

-Silje Berger, Norwegian Coastal Administration
+Dr Silje Berger, Norwegian Coastal Administration

 Alternative marine fuels are coming – are we ready?